2024 Policy Manifesto

 In what will be a General Election year, we have set out our key ideas for policymakers in a new Manifesto.
 You can read more about it here.

 About AudioUK’s policy work for the independent audio production sector

-Independent audio producers are responsible for many of the most critically-acclaimed UK podcasts, audiobooks and radio programmes.
-UK audio companies also are successful internationally, for example in the New York Festivals International Radio Awards.
+UK independent audio production companies are responsible for many of the most critically-acclaimed UK podcasts, audiobooks and radio programmes.
+UK audio companies are also successful internationally, distributing podcasts and selling expertise and formats.

 Note that all papers prior to July 2018 were submitted under our previous organisation name of Radio Independents Group (RIG).

-- Response to DCMS consultation on Public Service Broadcasting Contestable Fund – February 2017
+- DCMS consultation on Public Service Broadcasting Contestable Fund – February 2017

-- Response to DCMS BBC Charter Review Green Paper – October 2015
+- DCMS BBC Charter Review Green Paper – October 2015